FLAMEGPU/FLAMEGPU2-docs/src/guide/2-model-definition/1-model.rst

 A model in FLAMEGPU2 is equivalent to a model in agent-based modelling terms.
 It is composed of agents, environmental properties, a set of behaviours which govern how the simulation evolves, and a dependency graph specifying which order the behaviours should occur in.
-In FLAMEGPU2, models are represented by a ``ModelDescription`` object.
+In FLAMEGPU2, models are represented by a :class:`ModelDescription<flamegpu::ModelDescription>` object.

 Creating a ModelDescription Object
 ----------------------------------